 Hi Dr. Mohebi,

-I am glad you had a good experience with your procedure and our staff during your hair transplant surgery.
-Spraying Normal Saline solution to transplanted area is not necessary after a hair transplant surgery.
-You need to wash off the scabs with tap water and the shampoo we have provided after your hair transplant.
-The reason you need to wash transplanted area is to get rid of the scabbing that may harm the growth of transplanted grafts.
+Spraying normal saline solution on the transplanted area is not necessary after a hair transplant surgery.
+When you are getting ready to address the scabs on your scalp, you need to wash them off your head using tap water and the shampoo we provided you in our office after your hair transplant.
+The main reason you need to wash the transplanted area is to get rid of the scabbing that is present on the scalp as the scabs may harm the growth of your transplanted grafts.

 Do not worry if you are experiencing some itchiness for a few days, to a few weeks, after your hair transplant.
 This is normal in both the transplanted and donor area of the scalp.
 Occasionally the itching after hair transplantation may become more uncomfortable and a prescription of a mild steroid might be required.